krish8664/til/clojure/threading.md

     .getContent
     (.add paragraph)
 ```
 Which is way more easier to read, and write.
 It is aligned with the original java representation, which aids in better understanding of the code.
-It feels less clunkier and neater than the preious case where you could get lost in all those parenthesis.
+It feels less clunky than the preious case where you could get lost in all those parenthesis.

-Since we are at it, let us talk about another function `doto`.
+Since we are at it, let's talk about another function: `doto`.
 This is very helpful when you have to apply multiple funtions on a single java object.
-We didn't use it in the previous example because, each of the function was returing a different object.
+We didn't use it in the previous example because, each of the functions were returing a different object.

 Consider you have a table-border object and you want to set border to it.
 This is how you would be writing with thread the `doto` funtion.
 ```clojure